tamizhvendan/tamizhvendan.github.com/source/_posts/2015-07-15-securing-apis-in-suave-using-json-web-token.markdown

 The ```TokenCreateRequest``` models the underlying issuer and token lifetime.

-The ```IdentityStore``` represents a generic datastore in which the identity information has been stored and it also provides the security key and the signing credentials to protect the access token from misuse.
+The ```IdentityStore``` represents a generic data store in which the identity information has been stored and it also provides the security key and the signing credentials to protect the access token from misuse.

 With these types in place let's add the ```createToken``` function in the *SuaveJwt.fs* file